 - Never requesting or displaying personally identifiable information when you use text banking.
 This includes your PIN, email, personal address, user ID and password.

 For extra security, you can guard your confidential information by keeping the following tips in mind.

 Manage your device's security settings

 Always use the password or PIN feature on your mobile device to lock your phone.
 Back up all of your personal data, such as contacts, documents and photos, so they may be restored if your device is lost or stolen.
 Here are a few other tips on what not to do:

 - Never lower your security settings for convenience.
 This only makes it easier for thieves to get into your device.

-- Don't jailbreak or root your device.
-To "jailbreak" or "root" means to bypass important controls and gain full access to the operating system—it could make your device more vulnerable to malicious software and void the warranty.
+- Don't jailbreak or root your device, meaning do not bypass important controls to gain full access to the operating system—it could make your device more vulnerable to malicious software and void the warranty.